Springfield, Illinois: Civil War to 1900

 After the war ended in 1865, Springfield became a major hub in the Illinois railroad system.
-It was a center of government and farming.
-By 1900 it was also invested in coal mining and processing.
+It was a center of government and farming, and by 1900, it had also become involved in coal mining and processing.

 20th century

 Utopia

 Local poet Vachel Lindsay's notions of utopia were expressed in his only novel, The Golden Book of Springfield (1920), which draws on ideas of anarchistic socialism in projecting the progress of Lindsay's hometown toward utopia.

 The Dana–Thomas House is a Frank Lloyd Wright design built in 1902–03.
 Wright began work on the house in 1902.
 Commissioned by Susan Lawrence Dana, a local patron of the arts and public benefactor, Wright designed a house to harmonize with the owner's devotion to the performance of music.
 Coordinating art glass designs for 250 windows, doors, and panels as well as over 200 light fixtures, Wright enlisted Oak Park artisans.
 The house is a radical departure from Victorian architectural traditions.
 Covering 12000 sqft, the house contained vaulted ceilings and 16 major spaces.
 As the nation was changing, so Wright intended this structure to reflect the changes.
 Creating an organic and natural atmosphere, Wright saw himself as an "architect of democracy" and intended his work to be a monument to America's social landscape.

 It is the only historic site later acquired by the state exclusively because of its architectural merit.
 The structure was opened to the public as a museum house in September 1990; tours are available, 9:00 a.m.–4:00 p.m.
 Wednesdays through Sundays.